discoverygarden/dgi_migrate/scripts/README.md

 #### Multiprocessing

 The default processing will be single-threaded; however, we have built out mechanisms to allow for migrations to be multiprocessed.
 This mechanism will be activated by `PROCESSES` in the `.env` having a value greater than `1`.
-When greater than `1`, our migration processing will:
+When greater than `1`, for each migration being executed our migration processing will:

 1. Populate a queue in one command, initializing the migration (change the "migration state" to "running")
 2. Spawn `PROCESSES` processes to process the queue